Armed Forces Programme

-We are implementing the Forces4Change Charter to deliver personalised positive outcomes to the internal and local veterans communities.
-At the Launch on 20 April 2018 our Chief Executive, Sue Harriman, herself a veteran of 16 years in the Royal Navy, we affirmed our commitment to the Charter and to delivering real value to the veterans who work in the Trust and also to working with the wider local veterans community.
+We are implementing the Forces4Change Charter to deliver positive outcomes to our internal and local veterans communities.
+At the launch on 20 April 2018 our Chief Executive, Sue Harriman, herself a veteran of 16 years in the Royal Navy, confirmed our commitment to the Charter and to delivering real value to the veterans who work in the Trust and also to working with the wider local veterans community.
 Sarah Austin has led our Armed Forces programme to deliver on a range of commitments:

-Internal Veterans Network (IVN): Under the Chair of David Noyes, also ex Royal Navy and now our Chief Operating Officer, we have set up a Veterans Network.
-The IVN is planning to offer the following support.:
+- Internal Veterans Network (IVN): Under the Chair of David Noyes, also ex Royal Navy and our Chief Operating Officer, we have set up a Veterans Network.
+The IVN is able to offer the following support.:

 - Candidate Mentoring: For new and existing employees, the IVN can act as a knowledge and experience base for veterans seeking employment within the organisation.
-The network will be trained in how to support the candidate in articulating their transferable skills in a manner appropriate to the role they are seeking.
-The appointed Mentor from the IVN will be able to support the candidate in ensuring the CV articulates the requisite skills, through the application process and further into the interview process.
+The network will support the candidate in articulating their transferable skills in a manner appropriate to the role they are seeking.
+The appointed Mentor from the IVN will be able to support the candidate through the application process and further into the interview process.

 - Internal Mentoring: Successful candidates will have continued mentoring as they settle into their new role and broader support of the wider IVN with an immediate community of like-minded people.

-- Community Support: The IVN can both advise Solent on areas of improvement for veterans and provide mutual peer support.
+- Community Support: The IVN also advises on areas of improvement in our veteran services

-Employment, Placements and Volunteering: We are seeking, not only to support people in getting permanent roles across the business, but also to provide placements for service leavers who are not fully sure of what career path they would like to take.
+- Employment, Placements and Volunteering: We are seeking, not only to support people in getting permanent roles across the business, but also to provide placements for service leavers who are not fully sure of what career path they would like to take.
 Placements will support an organisation in filling short term gaps of up to 20 weeks while a service leaver is in resettlement leave.
 The value that the service leaver gets is a toe-dip into a prospective second career, and also, a sound reference should they apply for a role.
-One of the biggest barriers to success is that they have little or no experience in a particular field.

 Listen to David Noyes talking about our Veterans Programme at its launch.